India overhauls military recruitment, seeking younger troops - NewsBreak

 Military officials said the new system, called Agnipath, meaning “path of fire” in Hindi, would help bring down the average age of the armed forces.

-In the Indian army, the largest of its three services, the average age would drop to 26 from 32, its chief, General Manoj Pande, said.
+In the Indian army, the largest of its three services, the average age would drop from 32 to 26, its chief, General Manoj Pande, said.

-"A more youthful profile will help train troops more easily in newer technologies, and their health and fitness levels will be much better," Singh said.
+“A more youthful profile will help train troops more easily in newer technologies, and their health and fitness levels will be much better,” Singh said, adding that employers would benefit from skilled workers once they left the armed forces.

 ($1 = 78.0525 Indian rupees)